lemrey/sdk-nrfxlib/nrf_modem/doc/sockets.rst

    Save DTLS connection.
    This option is write-only.
    This option require a DTLS v1.2 connection with renegotiation disabled.
+   Supported from modem firmware version 1.3.x >= 5 and 2.x.x.

    Once the DTLS context is saved, the socket can't be used before the DTLS context is loaded with NRF_SO_SEC_DTLS_CONN_LOAD.